Jan 30 2017

 Unlike the average home PC, CNCs are designed and built to last in an industrial environment.
 They are sealed to prevent dust and other debris from contaminating their insides.
 Their exterior cabinetry is intended to absorb all sorts of physical abuse.
 They have more robust heat sinks and fans to protect the machine against overheating.
 In short, they are manufactured to work 24 hours a day, seven days a week even under the most arduous conditions.
 To put it plainly, CNCs are the electronic workhorse of a manufacturing facility.

 Easy to Operate

-PCs are designed to run a variety of programs but can be somewhat fickle when asked to run software outside their original parameters.
+PCs are designed to run a variety of programs but can be somewhat fickle when asked to run the software outside their original parameters.
 CNCs, on the other hand, are specifically manufactured to run G-code.
 This fact means that it takes very little training to get an operator up-to-speed on the intricacies of running the machine.
-Trouble shooting is also easier as there are a very limited number of things that can go wrong with the software.
+Troubleshooting is also easier as there are a very limited number of things that can go wrong with the software.
 This is noticeably different from the software provided by Microsoft.

 Easy to Upgrade

 CNCs are almost exclusively modular in design.
 In other words, they are designed to be fixable in a cost-efficient and affordable manner.
 Conversely, most PCs cost more to fix than to replace.
 The same is true if you want to upgrade a CNC in terms of their electronics.
 Without a doubt, it is far easier to upgrade a component in a CNC than in any PC as the latter is designed to be replaced and not improved.
 To put it mildly, a damaged CNC can continue to deliver even when it is hit with a shocking blow.